What is the LIMEX business?

 Meanwhile, with regard to the plastic that is a secondary raw material in LIMEX, technological development is underway to replace it with plant-based, biodegradable, marine biodegradable plastics and recycled plastics, and actual products have already begun.
 We will continue to work to further expand its use, including mass production.

-In order to further improve the environmental performance of LIMEX, we will expand the material compatibility of LIMEX's main raw material "calcium carbonate" and its secondary raw material "plastic" and reduce CO 2 We will increase our contribution to reducing GHG emissions through these and other measures, and realize the development of carbon negative materials in the future.
+In order to further improve the environmental performance of LIMEX, we will expand the material compatibility of LIMEX's main raw material "calcium carbonate" and its secondary raw material "plastic", increase our contribution to reducing GHG emissions such as CO2, and realize the development of carbon negative materials in the future.

 LIMEX and SDGs